Nelson Russell: Military career

 In April 1914, Russell was mobilised as a reservist and joined the Royal Irish Fusiliers as a second lieutenant.
 He was attached to the 1st Battalion for service in France and Belgium between July 1915 and July 1916 – winning the Military Cross – and subsequently became adjutant at 10 Brigade Bombing School.

 After the end of the First World War, Russell was commissioned into The Royal Irish Fusiliers as a second lieutenant.
 During the inter-war period, he served in Egypt, India, Sudan, and Palestine.
 In 1937, he was promoted to major and served as a brigade major, until the end of March 1940.
 After briefly commanding the 6th Battalion, Royal Irish Fusiliers and an appointment as a staff officer (GSO2), he was promoted to the acting rank of brigadier on 1 July 1942 and took command of the 38th (Irish) Infantry Brigade, commanding it in Britain, North Africa, Sicily, and Italy from July 1942 until February 1944.
 That month saw Russell being declared unfit to continue to command the brigade, relinquishing control to Brigadier Thomas "Pat" Scott, also of the Royal Irish Fusiliers.
 During the period in North Africa from 1942 to 1943, he also took command of the ad hoc Y Division during the fighting in North Africa.
 He was awarded the Distinguished Service Order in 1943, during the Tunisian campaign, and was subsequently mentioned in despatches whilst in Sicily and Italy.

-For a short period after the war, Russell was commander, Belfast Sub-Area, and then commander of the Belfast Garrison.
+For a short period after the war, Russell was commander of the Belfast Sub-Area, and then commander of the Belfast Garrison.
 He was then appointed commander of the Ulster Independent Infantry Brigade Group from 1947 to 1950.
 He was promoted to brigadier (previously an acting or temporary rank) in 1950, shortly before his retirement on 4 August 1950.

 He was Serjeant-at-Arms to the Parliament of Northern Ireland between 1951 and 1959.